 In his new book, “Our Wild Calling,” Rich Louv explores the topic of our need to connect to wildlife in great depth (it’s a great read and highly recommended).
 Louv writes that “wildlife encounters help calm and quiet us long enough to experience the healing elements of stopping fast time and being absorbed in nature’s slow time.”

 So the questions we turn to are: why are kids not loving local nature? why are they afraid of it?
 And the answer seems obvious.
 We fear what we do not know.
 Kids today are growing up without nature.
-And so their attachment to exotic creatures is similar to their love of a character in Fortnight or a DJ with a big marshmallow head.
+And so their attachment to exotic creatures is similar to their love of a character in Fortnight or a DJ with a big marshmallow head (ask any 10-year-old about this).
 It’s remote, mysterious, nothing more than an image.
 Indeed today kids struggle to identify local wildlife.
 A study in the UK found that kids were “substantially better” at identifying Pokémon “species” than “organisms such as oak trees or badgers.”

 We know of the importance of nature experiences to develop a connection to wildlife.
 In one study, over 1000 Singapore residents (age 18-69) were asked about their views towards wildlife, as well as their childhood experiences in nature.
 Most of the respondents held neutral or negative attitudes towards wildlife in the city.
 And over half said they seldom or never played in natural environments or engaged in nature-related activities in their childhood.
 An interesting coincidence?
 Not likely.
 The study suggests that childhood nature experience is the strongest predictor of their attitudes and tolerance toward wildlife.